-Climate balance sheet

-- For the past three years the main mechanism used by the group to respond to climate change has been to deploy the balance sheet to achieve positive climate outcomes for its clients. - The group has built a climate view of its balance sheet with origination strategies and client engagement programmes anchored to reshaping that balance sheet over time.
-A table that breaks down the group's South African loans and advances into the climate balance sheet categories as at 30 June 2023 is provided.
-This provides a baseline to steer portfolio decarbonisation.
-South Africa represents 64% of the group's total advances.
+- Climate balance sheet - For the past three years the main mechanism used by the group to respond to climate change has been to deploy the balance sheet to achieve positive climate outcomes for its clients. - The group has built a climate view of its balance sheet with origination strategies and client engagement programmes anchored to reshaping that balance sheet over time.
+A table that breaks down the group's South African loans and advances into the climate balance sheet categories as at 30 June 2024 is provided.
+This guides portfolio decarbonisation.
+South Africa represents 69% of the group's total advances.